bereket-tadesse/Zygo-OP-automation/README.md

 parameters:

-- Sample: name of sample
+- Sample: name of sample.
-- time interval: the total time interval for the heating process
+- time interval: the total time interval for the heating process.
-- the number of captures to be taken
+- the number of captures to be taken.
 - the scan length
 - the directory path for saving the captured files.